C. Eric Davis

 - Davis to present on Oklahoma open records laws issues

-- OG&E and PSO seek to establish new compensation rates for customers’ solar power
+- Utility companies seek new rates for consumers who sell solar power

-- NewsOK Q&A: Anyone can take part in utility rate cases
+- Anyone can take part in utility rate cases in Oklahoma

 - The wrong approach